adelbibi/website2.0/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Computer Vision
+- Trustworthy AI and Safety
+- Robustness and Certification
-- Machine Learning
+- Continual Learning
 - Optimization

 # Education to show in About widget